yootheme/example-element/README.md

 # Example Element

 This is an example element for the YOOtheme Pro page builder.
 Add it to your child theme and use it as a starter for your own custom elements.
+There is an comprehensive documentation available on how to [create a custom element](https://yootheme.com/support/yootheme-pro/joomla/custom-elements).

 ## Install